-Composite Roofing in Colorado Springs
+Composite Roofing Installation in Colorado Springs

 Created from a mixture of commonly used roofing materials, composite shingles are designed to take advantage of their components’ strengths.
 Some common “ingredients” in composite roofing include asphalt, tar paper, slate, wood, and laminate.
 When combined, these diverse materials offer durability, longevity, and a high level of protection from the elements.
 Due to their versatility and strength, composite roofs have become increasingly popular with homeowners.

 Some materials are available in both regular and composite versions, such as slate and cedar shakes.
-Typically, this means that the product retains the same look as the regular version, but it has been combined with other materials, whereas the original is 100 percent slate (or cedar, etc.).
+Typically, this means that the product retains the same look like the regular version, but it has been combined with other materials, whereas the original is 100 percent slate (or cedar, etc.).
 Adding new components to the material will typically impact the cost of the product and its performance as well.
 For example, composite slate, which is also called synthetic slate, is designed to look like natural slate roofing but it is more affordable, less likely to break, and available in more color options.

 Benefits of Composite Roofs